dask-contrib/dask-sql/README.md

 [![GitHub](https://img.shields.io/github/license/nils-braun/dask-sql)](https://github.com/nils-braun/dask-sql/blob/main/LICENSE.txt)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nils-braun/dask-sql-binder/main?urlpath=lab)

-`dask-sql` adds a SQL query layer on top of `pandas` and `Dask`.
-This allows you to query and transform your data frames using common SQL operations and also easily scale up the calculation if you need it.

 <div align="center">
     <img src="./.github/heart.png" alt="SQL + Python">
 </div>

+`dask-sql` is a distributed SQL query engine in Python.
+It allows you to query and transform your data using a mixture of common SQL operations and Python code and also scale up the calculation easily if you need it.

+* **Combine the power of Python and SQL**: load your data with Python, transform it with SQL, enhance it with Python and query it with SQL - or the other way round.
+  With `dask-sql` you can mix the well known Python dataframe API of `pandas` and `Dask` with common SQL operations, to process your data in exactly the way that is easiest for you.
+* **Infinite Scaling**: using the power of the great `Dask` ecosystem, your computations can scale as you need it - from your laptop to your super cluster - without changing any line of SQL code.
+From k8s to cloud deployments, from batch systems to YARN - if `Dask` [supports it](https://docs.dask.org/en/latest/setup.html), so will `dask-sql`.
+* **Your data - your queries**: Use Python user-defined functions (UDFs) in SQL without any performance drawback and extend your SQL queries with the large number of Python libraries, e.g. machine learning, different complicated input formats, complex statistics.
+* **Easy to install and maintain**: `dask-sql` is just a pip/conda install away (or a docker run if you prefer).
+No need for complicated cluster setups - `dask-sql` will run out of the box on your machine and can be easily connected to your computing cluster.
+* **Use SQL from wherever you like**: `dask-sql` integrates with your jupyter notebook, your normal Python module or can be used as a standalone SQL server from any BI tool.
+It even integrates natively with [Apache Hue](https://gethue.com/).

 Read more in the [documentation](https://dask-sql.readthedocs.io/en/latest/).

-The goal of this project is similar to what Spark SQL/Hive/Drill/... is for the Hadoop world - but with a tight integration into Python.
-Some ideas for this project are coming from the very great [blazingSQL](https://github.com/BlazingDB/blazingsql) project.

 <div align="center">
     <img src="./.github/animation.gif" alt="dask-sql GIF">